 Canton real estate is some of the most expensive in Michigan, although Canton house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Canton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Canton are a mix of both white- and blue-collar jobs.
+Canton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Canton is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Canton who work in management occupations (12.65%), office and administrative support (11.94%), and sales jobs (9.64%).

 Also of interest is that Canton has more people living here who work in computers and math than 95% of the places in the US.